-Experimentation and testing often focus on the marketing function — increase conversions, engagement, and customer satisfaction.
+Experimentation and A/B testing often focus on the marketing function — increase conversions, engagement, and customer satisfaction.
 But it shouldn’t end there.
 An experimentation mindset should spread to all areas of your organization.
 As Jeff Bezos wrote in an Amazon shareholder letter from 2016, “To invent you have to experiment, and if you know in advance that it’s going to work, it’s not an experiment.”
 What part of your organization couldn’t use more invention and innovation?

 Experimentation is not just for Marketing